Kathryn Jean Hagen

-Kathryn is a writer.
-She writes fiction and nonfiction children’s books.
-Kathryn is also a speech/language pathologist who has focused on young children’s language, pre-literacy, and literacy development for her entire adult life.
+Kathryn writes nonfiction and fiction children’s books.
+Kathryn is also a speech/language pathologist and special education administrator who has focused on young children’s language, pre-literacy, and literacy development for her entire adult life.
 Through this work she has internalized the voices of young children and has immersed herself in children’s picture books and chapter books.
 Kathryn carries this rich background and expertise into her writing.

 After receiving her bachelor’s degree in Communication Disorders and master’s degree in Speech and Language Pathology from Northwestern University, Evanston, Illinois, Kathryn earned an educational specialist degree from St. Thomas University, St. Paul, Minnesota.

 Kathryn lives in Minneapolis with her husband Tom and embraces the Twin Cities’ rich children’s writing community.
-She is involved in the Loft Literacy Center, Molly Beth Griffin’s book salons, the Minnesota Society of Children’s Book Writers and Illustrators, critique groups, and events through two extraordinary children’s book stores—the Red Balloon in St. Paul and the Wild Rumpus in Minneapolis.
+She is involved in the Loft Literacy Center, the Society of Children’s Book Writers and Illustrators, the Highlights Foundation, critique groups, and events through two extraordinary children’s book stores—the Red Balloon in St. Paul and the Wild Rumpus in Minneapolis.

 Q & A with Kathryn